 Approved by board of directors (Aug.
 23, 2010)

-The role of the Operations and Planning Committee shall be to review and make recommendations to the full board of directors on policies and practices related to the efficient, safe, and reliable operation of the Capital Metro system and effective short and long-range planning for a sustainable Capital Metro.
+The role of the Operations, Planning and Safety Committee shall be to review and make recommendations to the full board of directors on policies and practices related to the efficient, safe, and reliable operation of the Capital Metro system and effective short and long-range planning for a sustainable Capital Metro.

 The committee shall be responsible for: